MrJew/darwin/README.md

 Simply substitute "r" with the expression of your choice.

-Congradulations you just used Darwin framework to clone a web service.
+Congratulations  you just used Darwin framework to clone a web service.

 Advanced Example